3liz/lizmap-documentation/source/install/pre_requirements.rst

 Follow the `QGIS Server documentation on how to install QGIS Server <https://docs.qgis.org/latest/en/docs/server_manual/>`_.

 .. note::
-    We recommend installing `Py-QGIS-Server <py-qgis-server>_` to manage QGIS Server processes.
-If so, you do not need to configure Apache/Nginx for QGIS Server.
-If if are not using Py-QGIS-Server, you must configure your webserver to use FCGI to target QGIS Server.
+    With the default configuration, `Py-QGIS-Server <py-qgis-server>_` is required to manage QGIS Server processes.
+    You do not need to configure Apache/Nginx for QGIS Server.
 Read the dedicated chapter about `Py-QGIS-Server <py-qgis-server>_`.
+Side note, it is possible to disable this requirement in :file:`localconfig.ini.php` but not recommended.

 Using a webserver (Apache or Nginx), you must install QGIS Server.
 With Nginx, the preferred way is to use ``spawn-fcgi``.
 Do **not** use the ``fcgiwrap``, this solution is not efficient.